Metabolic Disorders Awareness Week 2021:

 Louise: Esmee’s Story

-Raising awareness for metabolic conditions is vitally important.
+Raising awareness of metabolic conditions is vitally important.
 Early diagnosis is essential and newborn screening could save so many lives and prevent irreversible damage.
-During the last 10 months we have been on an information rollercoaster.
+During the last 10 months, we have been on an information rollercoaster.
 The scary part is that we still have to explain Esmee’s condition to healthcare professionals and push for early and fast preventative testing and treatment when she is potentially poorly.

 We have had to become experts to a degree in her condition, OTC, but there are many different types of metabolic conditions with their own complex issues and severity.
 Esmee is amazing and continues to thrive, we don’t take this for granted though.